Laboralphy/philter/README.md

 # Philter
 Author: Raphael Marandet

-Philter is a Jquery plugin that provides various image processing filters, like blur, sharpen, emboss, edge detection.
+Philter is a **JQuery** plugin and provides various image processing filters, like blur, sharpen, emboss, edge detection.
-The plugin works with images or canvases.
+The plugin works both on images and canvases.

 ## Why a jquery plugin ?
 Philter development has started on 2015-12-16.
 Which means that at the moment, the CSS counterpart of filter effects is still experimental.